linsyking/coinductive-elm/Readme.md

 - Different components may use their own datatype (**NOT** exposed to our updater)
 - We can design `Component` datatype for users but the type must not change when users are writing a component
 - Component has a data of type `a`, an update function of type `a -> a`, and a render function of type `a -> String`

+## Messages

+We may want to add messages to let components react to different events.

+However, a component may want to decide the message types by themselves (besides world events).

+Please read the example to understand how this works.

+Remember these three files belong to **diffrent** modules (may be in different libraries).

+- `Comp1`: A component that can increase or decrease its own value.
+Note that `Comp1` is *independent* of `Main`
+- `Comp`: A library to manage components, provided for both component designers and users
+- `Main`: An end user who uses `Comp1`